 Capstone is the most integrated and largest outsourced provider of captive insurance services for the U.S. middle market.
 In association with The Feldman Law Firm LLP, Capstone offers platinum level attorney-led captive planning and administers property & casualty captive insurance companies that provide alternative risk financing services throughout the U.S.

-Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services usually under a joint engagement with The Feldman Law Firm LLP, to businesses in the trucking industry, and many others.
+Now in its CAP_YEARS_SUPER year, Capstone provides turnkey services to businesses in many industries, including trucking, under a joint engagement with The Feldman Law Firm LLP.

 Capstone's staff of insurance professionals includes Chartered Property & Casualty Underwriters, Associates in Risk Management, accountants and administrators, in addition to the affiliated The Feldman Law Firm LLP's tax, corporate, financing and regulatory lawyers, and outside CPAs, risk managers, property & casualty professionals, and actuaries.